gohugoio/hugo/content/en/getting-started/glossary.md

 An unordered group of elements, each indexed by a unique key.
 See the [Go&nbsp;documentation](https://go.dev/ref/spec#Map_types) for details.

-###### markdown attribute
+###### Markdown attribute

 A list of attributes, containing one or more key/value pairs, separated by spaces or commas, and wrapped by braces.
-Apply markdown attributes to images and block-level elements including blockquotes, fenced code blocks, headings, horizontal rules, lists, paragraphs, and tables.
+Apply Markdown attributes to images and block-level elements including blockquotes, fenced code blocks, headings, horizontal rules, lists, paragraphs, and tables.
 See&nbsp;[details](/getting-started/configuration-markup/#goldmark).

 ###### marshal